sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 ## L5 Band
-By default, the L5 band is disabled on the mosaic-X5.
-To enable reception of the L5 band on the mosaic-X5, we have provided instructions on the [Enable the L5 Band](../L5) page.
+By default, the L5 band is disabled on the mosaic-T. To enable reception of the L5 band on the mosaic-T, we have provided instructions on the [Enable the L5 Band](../L5) page.

 ## Expected Accuracy
-Here is a reference of the accuracy that can be expected from the RTK mosaic-X5 at a stationary position in `Rover` mode.
+Here is a reference of the accuracy that can be expected from the RTK mosaic-T at a stationary position in `Rover` mode.

 === "Factory Settings"
-	With the factory settings for the mosaic-X5, our location had a standard deviation of &sigma;~x~ = 0.499m and &sigma;~y~ = 0.595m
+	With the factory settings for the mosaic-T, our location had a standard deviation of &sigma;~x~ = 0.499m and &sigma;~y~ = 0.595m

 	<div class="grid" markdown>